Aaron-Speedy/kic/README.md

 rewrite.
 The current codebase will likely not last.

 ## Overview
-KIC is a modal editor designed to implement various experimental features.
+KIC is a modal editor implementing various experimental features.
 Some examples of features we have or plan to have are:
 - Multi-file buffers